Chris Jones (basketball, born 1993): Professional career

 On August 5, 2019, Jones signed with Bursaspor of the Turkish Basketbol Süper Ligi (BSL).
 He averaged 15.4 points, 3.2 rebounds, 6.8 assists and league-high 1.9 steals in 23 games played.

 On August 16, 2020, Jones signed with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 On July 10, 2021, he officially parted ways with the Israeli powerhouse.

 On July 20, 2021, Jones signed with ASVEL of the French LNB Pro A and the EuroLeague.

-On June 27, 2022, Jones signed a one-year deal with Valencia of the Spanish Liga ACB and the EuroLeague.
+On June 27, 2022, Jones signed a one-year deal with Valencia of the Liga ACB and the EuroLeague.
+On March 23, 2023, Jones signed a three-year extension with the Spanish club.

+On July 20, 2025, he signed with Hapoel Tel Aviv of the Israeli Ligat HaAl.

 National team career

 Jones plays for the Armenia national team.
 He helped them win the gold medal at the 2022 FIBA European Championship for Small Countries.
 On July 2, Jones scored 41 points, including 8 three-pointers, and 10 rebounds in the final against Malta.
 Jones was named the MVP of the tournament and was named to the All-Star Five after averaging 24.5 points, 6.5 rebounds and 7.3 assists.